 Some anime dubs are classics, with love and care put into every casting choice and line of dialogue.
-The best dubbed anime of all time are so well made, even hardcore fans of subs have to admit their merit.
+The best dubbed anime of all time are so well made, even massive fans of subs have to admit their merit.

 Then there are the terrible anime dubs.
 The ones that butcher every single original piece of dialogue.
 The ones filled with actors that wouldn’t be able to get jobs in regional theaters.
 These are the anime dubs that are so bad they're funny.
 How did they come to exist?
 Who actually gave money to these?
 Who listened to the least successful anime dubs of all time and thought, "Yep, that's totally okay!"